 We also look to identify potential short term and long term options and solutions to address them.

 Summary – Biggest Global Water Issues & Problems, & Solutions

-- There’s two broad categories that global water problems and issues might fit into – water quantity, and water quality
+- There’s two broad categories that global water problems and issues might fit into – water quantity problems, and water quality problems

 - Water availability, water stress, water scarcity, and water shortage are all terms that are used to describe various aspects of water quantity related problems